 She found herself seized by the throat.
 “Oh, but Keshlita,” said her companion, calm as ever, “don’t you care about the reputation of our family.
 Don’t you care how your relatives fare, if they suffer because of your selfishness, Keshlita?”

 “NO!”
 She screamed, and he let go of her throat in surprise.
 “No!” she yelled again.
 “I hate you all!
 I hate who you are and what you do!
-I hate that you spend your lives lying and stealing and killing people and making people suffer, and I hate how you’re probably going to delay people getting off Ness before it breaks apart, and you’ll have killed maybe millions of people, send our race the way of the Vulcans, only worse, just to make yourself more money!
+I hate that you spend your lives lying and stealing and killing people and making people suffer, and I hate how you’re probably going to delay people getting off Ness before it breaks apart, and you’ll have killed maybe millions of people, sent our race the way of the Vulcans, just to make yourself more money!
 And I hate how you come here and talk to me and desecrate my true name when you use it like that and bully me and tell me how worthless I am and make me hate myself for giving in to you!
 No respect for one three times your age!
 I hope every last one of you and my worthless clanmates are on Ness when it happens, and you all die the way you deserve to!”

 She hated him even more when he just stood there, with no change of expression, and watched her cry.